-MAY NEED PEOPLE FROM THE END OF JULY 2020.
-I'm 31 and try to have at least 4 workawayers at a time to create a sociable atmosphere, so must enjoy meeting new people!
-Varied work available including less physically-demanding roles.
+NOT CURRENTLY ACCEPTING VOLUNTEERS.
+I'm 32 and have at least 4 workawayers at a time to create a sociable atmosphere, so must enjoy meeting new people.
+Varied chores available including less physically-demanding roles including cooking.

 (I usually reply to inquiry e-mails within one day, so you won't be left hanging around not knowing what's going on)

 The property is in need of total renovation: We have so far replaced the roof, taken down most of the internal walls, constructed an extension, concreted the downstairs floor and replaced all of the windows with new UPVc double glazing.
-In 2013 and 2015, workawayers were instrumental in laying the upstairs floor, building internal stud walls, finishing the french drain and assisting with putting up ceilings.
+In 2013, 2015 and 2017, workawayers were instrumental in laying the upstairs floor, building internal stud walls, finishing the french drain, assisting with putting up ceilings, creating a suspended concrete terrace, building stone walls and re-pointing stonework.
 As you can tell, there is ample opportunity to learn new skills.

 I started the project in 2013 and lived here for 7 months, before returning in 2015 for 3 months, and again in 2017 for 3 months.
 I tend to start work at 8:30am before enjoying a leisurely lunch and siesta (in one of the hammocks if you desire) and then either potter around or do some sport once the afternoon sun has cooled.
 Nothing too strenuous...

 We have extremely fast fibre optic broadband and wifi is available in the garden and everywhere in the house.
 I have a table tennis table in the barn and there is a ‘stadium’ in the village where football is played most weekends.
-I try to do Yoga at least a few times a week as well as other fitness pursuits including running, cycling and varied gym workouts.
+I try to do Yoga at least a few times a week as well as other fitness pursuits including running, cycling and varied YouTube HIIT workouts (does Zumba count as HIIT??).
+Crucially, I have recently purchased Spikeball.

 I ask that you work 20 hours a week and I provide food and accommodation.
 I have done stints as a workawayer myself and so know the importance of having an enjoyable setting in which to work and also appreciate the importance of "downtime".
 I find that working 5 days of 4 hours a day works best; typically Mon-Fri 08:30/09:00-12:30/13:00 with a break in the middle.

-I’m interested in most things but am particularly passionate about sport and music (instruments are welcome - I have both a right-handed and left-handed guitar at the house, as well as a couple of harmonicas), if you are laid back and like good weather, beautiful scenery and lazing around in a hammock watching the stars and listening to the sounds of nature, I am sure you will love it here.
+I’m interested in most things but am particularly passionate about sport and music (instruments are welcome - I have both a right-handed and left-handed guitar at the house, as well as a couple of harmonicas and a decent electric piano), if you are laid back and like good weather, beautiful scenery and lazing around in a hammock watching the stars and listening to the sounds of nature, I am sure you will love it here.
 Any length of stay is welcome and will be a great help - I really look forward to hearing from you.

-On days off (usually Saturdays and Sundays) we will try and organise fun trips: to waterfalls, to the local cities and hiking (amongst other things) - whatever the majority of people would like to do (including just lying around in the sun at the local swimming pool!).
+On days off (usually Saturdays and Sundays) we will try and organise fun trips: to waterfalls, to the local cities and hiking (amongst other things) - whatever the majority of people would like to do (including just lying around in the sun at the local swimming pool - though unfortunately this closes in mid-Septemberl!).

 *️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️I could always use a cook to take over responsibility for the meals here to allow me more time to focus on the renovation.
 Your responsibilities will be to prepare a snack for lunch and a main meal at dinner time. *️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️*️️️️️️️️️️️️️️️️️️️️️️️️️️️️️